-- Scheduling volunteer hours is arranged with the Mission Volunteer Coordinator/Ministry Connector.
+- Scheduling volunteer hours are arranged with the Mission Volunteer Coordinator/Ministry Connector.
 Please remember that your scheduled hours are allotted to you, therefore please arrive on time or call to let us know you will be late or not coming.

 - We require that all volunteers under age 18 be supervised by a parent, guardian or responsible adult from the volunteering church, school or organization.
 We respectfully ask that one chaperone accompany every five volunteers under the age of 18.

 - Do not ever find yourself to be alone with a resident of the Mission at any time.
 Always work with a “buddy”.

 - Please be sure to wear proper attire.
 Shirts should have no offensive words, art, advertisements, etc. on them.
 No low cut tops, tight clothing, tank tops, muscle shirts; pants need to be worn at the waist, not sagging.
 Be sure that the body is covered appropriately.
 If you are questioning yourself whether your clothing is appropriate or not, don’t wear it.
 Select something that you know is appropriate.
 Closed toe footwear must be worn.
 No flip-flops or sandals.
 If you are assigned to work in the kitchen area you will be required to wear a hat, baseball cap, are fine, or you will be given a hairnet to wear.